 "Kinyras and the Musical Stratigraphy of Early Cyprus", for proceedings of Musical Traditions in the Middle East: Reminiscences of a Distant Past, (12/09), University of Leiden (12/2009).

-"Ethnicity and Musical Identity in the Lyric Landscape of Early Cyprus", Greek and Roman Musical Studies 2 (in press).
+"Ethnicity and Musical Identity in the Lyric Landscape of Early Cyprus", Greek and Roman Musical Studies 2 (2014), 146-76

-The Stormy Seas of Cyprus: The Poetics of Eastern Wandering between Greek and Cypriot Epic
+The Stormy Seas of Cyprus: The Poetics of Eastern Wandering in Greek and Cypriot Epic

 "A Musical Maze for Asklepios?
 An Archaeoacoustic Assessment of the Thymele at Epidauros".